Bartapapa/legend/docs/pages/base-rules.md

 You gain Magic dice by having <b>Magical</b> items in your Inventory.
 When you roll magic dice, you <b>lose</b> them when their result turns up as '4' or more, preventing them from being used again until they are recuperated.
 You recuperate lost magic dice after a long rest.

 If you have a <b>Spellbook</b>, you can cast the associated spell.
 You can roll up to 4 Magic dice.
 The effects of the spell depend on the number of [dice] used, and the [sum] of the result.
+While Spellbooks take up one inventory slot for one spell, <b>Grimoires</b> take up one inventory slot for 3 pre-determined spells - although they generally come with strange effects.
+Spellbooks, like Grimoires, aren't bought - they're given, found or stolen.
+Grimoires are especially rare.

 If you roll doubles when casting a spell, you mark 1 <b>Notch</b> on it.
 You can only repair it by <b>Recharging</b> it.